Danielle Murphy: Club career

 Murphy joined Millwall Lionesses as a 14-year-old after a chance meeting with Pauline Cope.
 She made her Premier League debut at 14 and won the 1997 FA Women's Cup, playing alongside fellow 15-year-old Katie Chapman.
 In 1999 Murphy went to the University of Florida on a soccer scholarship.
 During her four years in the United States, she played for the Florida Gators women's soccer team in National Collegiate Athletic Association (NCAA) competition and was named to the 2001 All-American team.
 While playing for Florida she was a teammate of Abby Wambach.

 When Murphy returned to England in July 2003, she signed for Charlton Athletic Ladies.
 In four successful years Charlton won the 2005 FA Women's Cup and the Premier League Cup in 2004 and 2006.
 Murphy was then an outspoken critic of relegated Charlton Athletic's decision to axe the women's team in 2007.

 Murphy was one of seven players to join Watford Ladies from Charlton in August 2007.
 She moved to Barnet Ladies in February 2008.

 International career

 Murphy was the captain of England U-18s when she made her senior debut, aged 16, in a match against Scotland.
 She was England's youngest ever player since the Football Association took over the team in 1993.

 She won 25 caps and was named in the Euro 2001 squad.
 After participating in 2003 FIFA Women's World Cup qualification, Murphy retired from international football to concentrate on her studies in America.

 Murphy was allotted 127 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

 Murphy attended Beaverwood School for Girls and graduated with a degree in sociology from the University of Florida.
-She works as a Firefighter and ran the London Marathon in 2006.
-She now plays hockey for Abingdon hockey club.
+She works as a Firefighter in the London Fire Brigade, and ran the London Marathon in 2006.
+She has two beautiful children.